How To Unlock The Ttlock From The Laptop: Quick Guide

 Why this is good

-• No Bluetooth issues on the laptop.
+• No local Bluetooth passthrough issues on the laptop.

-• Centralized access control for multiple locks.
+• Centralized access control for multiple locks and locations.

-• Easier for property managers and teams.
+• Easier for property managers and teams who need role‑based access.

 Limitations